-We experienced atypical order patterns from our retail and distribution customers in the first quarter of 2023, a continuation of what we experienced in the fourth quarter of 2022.
+We experienced atypical order patterns from our retail and distribution customers in the first half of 2023, mostly in the first quarter as a continuation of what we experienced in the fourth quarter of 2022.
 Notwithstanding orders related to new distribution pipeline fills, typically retailer and distributor order patterns closely mirror consumers' consumption of a brand's product off of the shelves.
 In the fourth quarter of 2022, we saw orders and consumption diverge which we believe indicates that retailers and distributors have been managing down their inventory levels.
 The net effect of this dynamic is two-fold for our business.
-First, there was a negative impact to our net sales - which we believe to be temporary as once inventories have been level-set, orders should begin to track consumption again.
-Second, with so much industry-wide inventory rationalization, our ability to quickly monetize our slow moving and obsolete inventory has also been impacted.
+First, there was a negative impact to our net sales in the first half as the rationalization occurred.
+Second, with so much industry-wide inventory rationalization, our ability to quickly monetize our slow moving and obsolete inventory has also been impacted throughout the first and second quarter.